 “A Maternity Cente in Afghanistan?
 You’re crazy!”.
 We heard this many times when, in 2003, we opened the Anabah Maternity Centre in the Panjshir Valley, northern Afghanistan.
 Yet the need for a facility like this was, and remains, evident: the maternal mortality rate in Afghanistan is staggeringly high.

-It might have seemed like ‘a crazy idea’ to some, but in the years since it was founded, the Maternity Centre has proven to be a necessary and fundamental facility for maternal-infant health in the area.
-Over 274,000 women have visited and more than 46,000 children have been born there, testimony to the importance of the Anabah Maternity Centre.
+It might have seemed like ‘a crazy idea’ to some, but in the years since it was founded, the Maternity Centre has proven to be a necessary and fundamental facility for maternal-infant health in the area, proved by the over 379,000 clinical visits made, and the over 59,000 children born there.

 A unique facility in the region

 The Anabah Maternity Centre is the only specialist and completely free facility in a very large area, inhabited by at least 250,000 people.
 At the Centre, EMERGENCY offers gynaecological, obstetric and neonatal care, and a prenatal care service that allows us to monitor pregnancies and address any issues promptly.

 Widespread assistance in the Valley

 To increase the scope of our intervention, international and local obstetricians conduct check-ups for pregnant women and follow-ups for infants at the network of First Aid Posts and Primary Healthcare Centres that EMERGENCY manages across the Panjshir Valley.

 Training for Women

 The importance of the Centre is not just limited to prevention and healthcare: the Anabah Maternity Centre is also a recognised Training Centre for female Afghan staff – over 40 of them at any one time – who work every day alongside international staff, receiving practical and theoretical training.
 This is testament to our long-term goal to no longer be needed in the future.

 The Centre Expands